Tag: appetizers

 Divide the cheese mixture equally between the 16 pepper halves; Wrap each pepper with a bacon strip

-Line a sheet pan with foil for easy clean up.
+Line a sheet pan with foil for easy cleanup.
 I’m using a wire rack so the bacon cooks evenly.
 Bake at 400 degrees for 25 minutes or until the bacon is cooked to your liking.
 Broil for 1 to 2 minutes to crisp up.
 Let rest for about 10 minutes and serve!

 Tools used to make this recipe